xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ![info-panel.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/info-panel.png)

 The 'Bestsellers' board shows the products that have been sold the most.
-A store admin can use this board to get a list of all-time bestsellers, as well as limit the range to a certain time period (from 24 hours to lifetime) or just the products currently in stock.
+A store admin can use this board to get a list of all-time bestsellers, as well as limit the range to a certain time period or just the products currently in stock.

 ![bestsellers.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/bestsellers.png)